-Adoption Subsidy Payments to encourage the adoption of children with special needs.
+Payments to encourage the adoption of children with special needs.
 The payments help families with the extra costs that might be a barrier to adoption of a child with special needs.
-Based on Need The person must demonstrate financial need to qualify for the payment.
+The person must demonstrate financial need to qualify for the payment.